Tushar-bansall/Realtime-Chat-App/README.md

-💬 BuzzChat – Real-Time Chat & Video Calling 🚀
+💬 ZappChat – Real-Time Chat & Video Calling 🚀
 --------------------------------------------------------------

 ZappChat is a MERN-stack real-time chat platform with one-on-one & group messaging, image sharing, voice & video calls (powered by Agora), Google authentication, friend suggestions and updates, and status updates.
 Designed for seamless communication, it ensures secure, fast, and interactive conversations.